ynshung/better-yt-shorts/README.md

 Extra features:

 - Start short from beginning with J
+- Go to the next or previous frame of the video
+- Set default playback rate when first opening shorts
 - Auto skip short with likes below custom threshold (e.g. 500 likes)
 - Auto open comment section on each short
 - Hide overlay on shorts (title, channel, etc.)
-- Navigate to previous or next short without animation with W and S
 - Go to the next frame or previous frame with . and , while paused
 - Upload date above video title